Zubenna/group_our_transportation/README.md

 rails db:seed
 ```
 Run Application test while on the project root with the following command
-## Please run tests separately as indicated below to avoid ambiguity
+## Type rspec in the project root to run tests.
 ```
 rspec
 ```